enucatl-phd/psi-ubuntu-puppet/README.md

 It does not set your home to the afs home /afs/psi.ch/user/u/username because I don't like to do that.

-Puppet is /idempotent/, that is running the command twice just makes sure that the current configuration matches the requirements, but nothing else will happen.
+Puppet is _idempotent_, that is running the command twice just makes sure that the current configuration matches the requirements, but nothing else will happen.